Kamilla Asylova

-Kamilla Asylova (born 14 September 1998) is a Kazakhstani model who was crowned Miss Universe Kazakhstan 2016 and represented Kazakhstan at Miss Universe 2017.
+Kamilla Asylova (born 14 September 1998) is a Kazakhstani model and beauty pageant titleholder who was crowned Miss Universe Kazakhstan 2016 and represented Kazakhstan at Miss Universe 2017.

 Early and personal life

 Kamilla was born and raised in Almaty, Kazakhstan.

 Pageantry

 Miss Almaty 2016

 On October 9, 2016, Kamila won the title of Miss Almaty 2016, defeating 21 other contestants.

 Miss Universe 2017

-She competed at Miss Universe 2017 but Unplaced.
+She competed at Miss Universe 2017, held in Las Vegas, Nevada, United States, but was not placed.